 Professor of Pathology at the Stanford University Medical Center

 Current Research and Scholarly Interests I work as a diagnostic surgical pathologist doing translational research in renal neoplasia and medical renal disease and neoplastic and medical liver disease.
 Subspecialty areas of clinical interest include diagnostic immunohistochemistry, renal, hepatic and transplant pathology.

 Clinical Assistant Professor, Pediatrics

-Current Research and Scholarly Interests Patient experience; medical education; performance improvement; clinical pathway and orderset creation, implementation and use
+Current Research and Scholarly Interests Physician-patient-family communication, patient experience; medical education; performance improvement; clinical pathway and orderset creation, implementation and use

 Professor of Obstetrics and Gynecology (General Gynecology) at the Stanford University Medical Center

 Bio Paula J. Adams Hillard, M.D., is Professor of Obstetrics and Gynecology at Stanford University School of Medicine where she serves as Associate Chair for Medical Student Education.
 She earned a B.S. in Zoology from the University of North Carolina and obtained her M.D. from Stanford University School of Medicine.
 She completed a residency in OB/Gyn at the University of North Carolina, Chapel Hill.
 She was on the faculty at the University of Virginia, and served as Professor in the Departments of OB/Gyn and Pediatrics at the Cincinnati Children?s Hospital (CCHMC) /University of Cincinnati Medical Center for 23 years.
 At CCHMC she was the founder of a postgraduate fellowship in Pediatric and Adolescent Gynecology.
 She currently directs the program in Adolescent and Pediatric Gynecology at the Lucile Packard Children?s Hospital at Stanford.